zzxwill/oss/intl.en-US/Tools/OSS tools.md

 -   Supports authorizing RAM users with policies in the graphical interface.
 -   Supports Windows, Linux, and Mac.

+Limits:

-Limits: ossbrower is a graphical tool.
+-   ossbrower is a graphical tool.
 The transmission speed and performance is not as good as ossutil.
+-   You can only upload or copy objects smaller than 5 GB by using ossbrowser.

 |
-|[ossutil](reseller.en-US/Tools/ossutil/Quick Start.md#)|Ossutil is a command-line tool used to manage objects and buckets.-   Provides convenient, simple, and rich commands to manage objects and buckets with good operation performance.
+|[ossutil](reseller.en-US/Tools/ossutil/Quick Start.md#)|ossutil is a command-line tool used to manage objects and buckets.-   Provides convenient, simple, and rich commands to manage objects and buckets with good operation performance.
 -   Supports concurrent upload and resumable upload.
 -   Supports folder \(directory\) uploading and downloading.
 -   Supports common bucket management commands.

 |
-|[osscmd](reseller.en-US/Tools/osscmd/Quick installation.md#)|Osscmd is a command-line tool used to manage objects and buckets.-   Provides complete commands to manage objects and buckets
+|[osscmd](reseller.en-US/Tools/osscmd/Quick installation.md#)|osscmd is a command-line tool used to manage objects and buckets.-   Provides complete commands to manage objects and buckets
 -   Supports Windows and Linux.

 Limits: